• Skip to main content

 Then she invited me to a Military Appreciation Day concert.
 Mom, Dad and my sister were planning to go.
 She added, “Oh and Doug’s coming too.”

-Great.
+Great!
 Pressure.
-I said, “Okay, but just don’t make me sit next to him.”
+“Okay but just don’t make me sit next to him, I said.”
 I didn’t want a setup.
 I’d been in the new house just a few years after the wildfire burned my old one down and was happy to have some peace in my life.
-But just in case, I brought my best friend along too – for protection ya know.
+But just in case, I brought along my best friend – for protection ya know.

 We all met for a bite to eat before the concert and I noticed how nice he was to my Mom.
 He was great fun to talk with, we had some things in common and I liked the stories he told.